MdSazzadIslam/node-mongo-graphql-api/README.md

 ![Features](https://user-images.githubusercontent.com/63356649/121806474-ca293100-cc71-11eb-9c89-78826e5c032f.JPG)

 [In order to get access queries and mutation please login.
-If you don't have an account please registration first.
+If you don't have an account please registration first.]
-Otherwise please use email: netsazzad@gmail.com and password: 12345678 for login.]

 Packages